BACK TO BASICS: The Three-Pronged Approach to Local SEO

 Local Search Background and Methodology

-Local search here refers to the local-focused search verticals of the search engines, Google Places, Yahoo!
-Local and Bing Local Listings.
+Local search here refers to the local-focused search verticals of the search engines, Google Places and Bing Local Listings.
 Other platforms of note referred to throughout this guide to local SEO includes local directories, like Yellow Pages and eLocal, and local destination sites devoted to aggregating information on local businesses, including reviews, check-in services, product and service details, photos and contact information.
 This category includes Yelp, Foursquare, Citysearch and Insider Pages.

 When optimizing a Web presence for local search and discovery channels, consider that there are two types of local search: recovery and discovery.
 With respect to recovery searches, or those searches performed to locate a business a searcher is already familiar with, concentrate on the business name, address and phone number, which make up the businesses fingerprint online.
 Meanwhile, for discovery search, or research performed to find a business not known specifically but which will serve the searcher's needs, focus on details searchers use to locate the business and the stated category in local search and listing sites.

 The search engines' algorithms for local search results are technically unknown, however, a number of ranking factors have been inferred based on testing and performance.
 Google applies three distinct algorithms used to serve results: the organic algorithm, the maps algorithm and the 7- or 10-pack algorithm.
 The maps and local-pack algorithm overlap, though are considered separate, according to a presentation during December 2009's SES Chicago session on local search ranking factors.

 Results in the local and maps algorithm are gleaned from several sources: